rachelcamurphy/Automated_ELK_Stack_Deployment/Elk_Stack_Deployment/ELK_Deployment.md

 These Beats allow us to collect the following information from each machine:
 - Filebeat collects log data about your webservers file systems such as system.syslog events and system.auth logs.
 - Metricbeat collects metrics about your webservers such as CPU Usage, Load, Memory Usage, and Network Traffic.
-An example of the metricbeat data for the Web 1 VM configured in Azure

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned: